Monell v. Department of Social Services of the City of New York: Subsequent case law

 In Pembaur v.
 City of Cincinnati, the Court held that a single decision made by municipal policy maker can establish policy sufficient for Monell liability.
 In determining who is a municipal policy maker in City of St. Louis v.
-Praprotnik (1988), the Court held that if an official has final policy-making authority and is responsible under state law for making policy in that area of city's business, he or she is a municipal policy-maker.
+Praprotnik (1988), the Court held that officials with final policy-making authority and responsibilities under state law for making policy in that area of city's business, are municipal policy-makers.

 Regarding policies of omission, the Court held in City of Canton v.
 Harris that a municipality can be liable for a failure to train its employees when this failure constitutes a deliberate indifference to the person whose rights were violated.
 The same standard of deliberate indifference applies to failure to screen employees.
 In Board of Commissioners of Bryan County v.
 Brown, the Court held that a municipality can be liable for failure to screen if it is deliberately indifferent to the fact that the people the municipality was hiring were the kind of people with who would predictably commit this type of constitutional violation.